dahshury/WinSTT/README.md

 An application for desktop STT using [Insanely-Fast-Whisper](https://github.com/Vaibhavs10/insanely-fast-whisper) and [Faster-whisper](https://github.com/SYSTRAN/faster-whisper)

-This allows you to type in any desktop application using your voice and state of the art AI TTS model in over 99 languages, with very high speed and accuracy.
+This allows you to type in any desktop application using your voice and state of the art AI TTS model in over 99 languages (GPU-only, or CPU with English only), with very high speed and accuracy.
 The app runs locally, so there is no need for an internet connection.

 ## Setup